hiwcode/kriy/docs/using-webhooks.md

 - **At-least-once.** Your handler **must dedupe on the envelope `id`** — treat it as an idempotency key.
 - Delivery runs **off the request path**, so a slow endpoint never blocks an agent run.
-- A non-2xx response or a network error is retried inline (bounded, short).
-Durable long-backoff redelivery is planned; until then, failed deliveries are **replayed manually**.
+- A non-2xx response or network error receives bounded immediate retries.
+Failed deliveries remain in the log and can be replayed manually; delayed automatic redelivery is not available.
 - **Every attempt is logged** — status, HTTP code, attempt count, and the error.
 Open **Deliveries** on a subscription to see them, and **Replay** to re-send one.
 - Return `2xx` as soon as you've persisted the event; do the work afterwards.
 The delivery